At the same time, Delaware captive regulators are highly experienced.

 For example, in 2018, state lawmakers passed legislation that gives captives 6 more weeks—until April 15—to file annual statements and pay premium taxes.

-The new filing deadlines "will be very helpful.
-It had been difficult to gather all needed information to make the prior deadline," Ms. Shaver said.
+The new filing deadline "has proved helpful.
+It had often been difficult to gather all required information within the prior time frame," Mr. Teichman said.

-Another measure—also passed during the 2018 legislative session—will be a boon to new captives.
-Under the new law, the state insurance commissioner has authority to issue conditional certificates of authority to allow new captives to begin operations while the captives' applications are being reviewed by regulators.
+Another measure, passed during the 2018 legislative session, continues to be a boon to new captives that want to commence business quickly.
+That law empowers the state insurance commissioner to issue conditional certificates of authority to allow new captives to begin operations upon the filing of requisite documents while regulators process the captives' permanent licenses.

 Delaware captive premium taxes are modest.
 Direct written premiums are assessed a flat 0.2 percent tax, while a flat 0.1 percent tax is assessed on reinsurance premiums.